C-D-Lewis/pebble-dev/README.md

 - [x] Migrate all custom config to Clay.
 - [x] Verify correct tick unit used to save power.
 - [ ] Menu icons for all current watchfaces and watchapps
+- [ ] Rebuild and publish supported libraries with new SDK.